 Clear Space Around Air Returns

-You won’t need cold air returns in the cooler months right?
+You don’t need cold air returns in the cooler months right?
 Wrong.
-Confirm your air returns (the larger vents) are not obstructed and that air can flow smoothly through them.
-Your cold air returns are required to help your heating system run efficiently.
+Make sure your air returns (the bigger vents) are not obstructed and that air can flow smoothly through them.
+Your cold air returns are required to help your furnace run efficiently.

 Update Your Windows

 Windows are a common way that heat can escape your home, so contemplate upgrading old or inefficient windows to help retain heat inside during the cooler months.

 Replace Your Home’s Air Filters